Nottingham: History

-In common with the British textile industry, Nottingham's textile sector fell into decline in the decades following the Second World War.
-Little textile manufacture now takes place in Nottingham; however, many of the former industrial buildings in the Lace Market district have been restored and put to new uses.
+In common with the rest of the British textile industry Nottingham's textile sector fell into decline in the decades following the Second World War.
+Little textile manufacture now takes place in Nottingham; however many of the former industrial buildings in the Lace Market district have been restored and put to new uses.

-Nottingham was one of the boroughs reformed by the Municipal Corporations Act 1835, and at that time consisted of the parishes of St Mary, St Nicholas and St Peter.
-It was expanded in 1877 by the addition of the parishes of Basford, Brewhouse Yard, Bulwell, Radford, Sneinton, Standard Hill, and parts of the parishes of West Bridgford, Carlton, Wilford (North Wilford).
+Nottingham was one of the boroughs reformed by the Municipal Corporations Act 1835 and at that time consisted of the parishes of St Mary, St Nicholas and St Peter.
+It was expanded in 1877 by the addition of the parishes of Basford, Brewhouse Yard, Bulwell, Radford, Sneinton, Standard Hill and parts of the parishes of West Bridgford, Carlton and Wilford (North Wilford).
 In 1889 Nottingham became a county borough under the Local Government Act 1888.
-City status was awarded as part of Queen Victoria's Diamond Jubilee celebrations, being conveyed in a letter from the prime minister, the Marquess of Salisbury to the mayor, dated 18 June 1897.
-The city was enlarged in 1933 by the addition of Bilborough and Wollaton, parts of the parishes of Bestwood Park and Colwick, and a recently developed part of the Beeston Urban District.
-A further boundary extension occurred in 1951, when Clifton and Wilford (south of the River Trent) were incorporated into the city.
+City status was awarded as part of Queen Victoria's Diamond Jubilee celebrations and conveyed in a letter dated 18 June 1897 from the prime minister, the Marquess of Salisbury, to the mayor.